 09 of 10

-The habitants of New France, now Quebec, had a rowdy tradition of getting together just before Lent to eat, drink and be merry.
+The inhabitants of New France, now Quebec, had a rowdy tradition of getting together just before Lent to eat, drink and be merry.

 Today, the Quebec Winter Carnival is the biggest winter carnival in the world and is celebrated annually at the end of January until mid-February.
 No sense in fighting the cold -- embrace and celebrate it.